allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

 }
 ```

-Again, I'm just displaying a few fields from the actual JSON payload here.
+Again, I'm just displaying a few fields from the actual JSON body here.

 So we basically want: